Pup2Home

 Homepage

-My initial iterations/sketches for the homepage made sure to include an easy to reach thumb zone.
+My initial iterations/sketches for the homepage made sure to include an easy-to-reach thumb zone.

 Something that users mentioned liking when I walked through these low-fi options were the filters below the search bar.
 Making them convenient.

-Some constructive feedback I got was regarding whether distance was a filter, or something that was answered with the location icon on the search bar.
+Some constructive feedback I got was regarding whether distance was a filter or something that was answered with the location icon on the search bar.

 Some feedback that I included in the final iteration was separating the info on this detail page to be shown in categories of similar info, or reducing the information.

-High-Fidelity (Mobile)
+High-Fidelity Prototype

-& Takeaways
+Future Considerations & Takeaways

 🤔 Testing, testing and more testing